 Camden's grid pattern of streets remains as originally designed and contains a mix of commercial, educational, religious, residential and industrial uses, as it did in the 1840s.
+A cafe culture has also arisen in recent years which also reinforces one of Camden's principal 'country town' characteristics of community cohesion.

-In 2015 working bells were installed in the bell tower of St Paul's Church to replace the poor-quality bells installed in 1987.
+In 2015 working bells were installed in the bell tower of St Paul's Church to replace the poorquality bells installed in 1987.
 St Paul's is the 59th church in Australia to have bells installed and one of few Catholic churches across Sydney with a peal of bells to announce hours of prayer, funerals and celebrations such as weddings.
 Church bells are somewhat rare in Australia, compared to England with more than 5000 churches having bells (Elmerhebe 2015 (b)).
 St Paul's joins St John's Anglican Church which had bells installed in 1897 by the Macarthur family.